Timinator2000/Algorithm_X/045 - generating actions/02 - shikaku skill building.md

 - [  ] 37 – Ella just stopped by and bumped her request to 5 lessons per week.

 ?[You have a 3x3 grid with all spaces empty, except a 9 in the middle square.
-How many different ways can you put a tile with area 9 on the grid so that the 9 in the middle square is covered by the tile?]
+How many different ways can you put a tile with area 9 on the grid so that the 9 in the middle square is covered by the tile]
 - [ ] I have no idea.
 - [ ] 9
 - [] 2